Here’s How to Check a Company Credit Rating

 Can you check a company credit rating?
 Don’t worry – you got this.
-I’m here to show you exactly how to conveniently pull and examine your company credit reports
+I’m here to show you exactly how to pull and examine your company credit reports.

 Your best bet as a company owner is to remain on top of your company credit reports.
 So these come from PAYDEX, Equifax, and Experian.

 There are three big credit reporting agencies for small business.
-And you really ought to assess all three of them on a regular basis.
+And you should check all of them on a regular basis.
 This is because they use moderately different touchstones.

 Therefore moving the needle for one can move the needle for the two others.
 But it’s perhaps not as much.